aj47/whispo/README-MCP.md

 ### 3. Server Management

+1. **Configure servers**: Edit the JSON configuration in the textarea and click "Save Config"
+2. **Load existing config**: Click "Load Config" to load configuration from the specified file path
-- Use the "Connect" button to connect to all configured servers
+3. **Connect to servers**: Use the "Connect" button to connect to all configured servers
-- Use the "Disconnect" button to disconnect from all servers
+4. **Disconnect**: Use the "Disconnect" button to disconnect from all servers
-- View connected servers and available tools in the settings page
+5. **Monitor status**: View connected servers and available tools in the settings page

+**Workflow:**
+1. Edit JSON configuration → Save Config → Connect → Test tools
+2. Or: Load Config → Connect → Test tools

 ## Usage